-- This butter takes very little time to thaw.
+This butter takes very little time to thaw.
 If I’m adding it to hot vegetables or using it to pan-fry fish, I just use it straight out of the freezer.
 No thawing time needed.

 More Flavored Butter Ideas

 I love the combination of parsley, onion, and thyme in this savory butter recipe, but there are endless combinations of herbs and spices that you can use to suit your taste.
-Use your imagination and come up with your own special recipe.
+Use your imagination to come up with your own special recipe.
 Try any combination of these herbs:

 - Lemon or Lime Zest

-What to Serve with Herb Butter
+What to Serve with Herbed Butter

 - It is also great to use when cooking any kind of meat.
-Try it on our Herb Crusted Salmon, our Parmesan Crusted Herb Baked Mahi Mahi our Instant Pot Grilled Chicken, or our savory New York Steaks.
+Try it on our Herb Crusted Salmon, our Parmesan Crusted Herb Baked Mahi Mahi, our Instant Pot Grilled Chicken, or our savory New York Steaks.

 - And let’s not forget bread!
-Use it in place of garlic butter on hot and toasty French bread or on our Irish Soda Bread, our Homemade Crescent Rolls.
+Use it in place of garlic butter on hot and toasty French bread, on our Irish Soda Bread, or our Homemade Crescent Rolls.
 Brush it onto rolls right when you pull them out of the oven.
 So many possibilities!

 - Combine all ingredients in a bowl and mix until well blended.